xllim-tools/xllim/docs/sphinx/source/GLLiM/gllim_structures.rst

     :param int K: The number of affine transformations, corresponding to the number of Gaussian distributions in the mixture.

     .. attribute:: Pi
-        :type: rowvec
+        :type: ndarray of shape (K,)

-        A row vector of size K containing the weights of the Gaussian distributions in the mixture.
+        A vector of size K containing the weights of the Gaussian distributions in the mixture.

     .. attribute:: A
-        :type: ndarray of shape ()
+        :type: ndarray of shape (K, D, L)

-        A ndarray of shape (D, L, K) representing the parameters of the affine transformations.
+        A cube of shape (K, D, L) representing the parameters of the affine transformations.

     .. attribute:: B
-        :type: ndarray of shape ()
+        :type: ndarray of shape (K, D)

-        A matrix of size (D, K) representing additional model parameters.
+        A matrix of shape (K, D) representing additional model parameters.

     .. attribute:: C
-        :type: ndarray of shape ()
+        :type: ndarray of shape (K, L)

-        A matrix of size (L, K) containing the means of the mixture of Gaussian distributions that define the low-dimensional data.
+        A matrix of shape (K, L) containing the means of the mixture of Gaussian distributions that define the low-dimensional data.

     .. attribute:: Gamma
-        :type: ndarray
+        :type: ndarray of shape (K, *L*, *L*)

-        A vector of size K containing the covariance matrices (L, L) of the mixture of Gaussian distributions that define the low-dimensional data.
+        Gamma is a ndarray containing the K covariance matrices of the mixture of Gaussian distributions that define the low-dimensional data.
-            - In the case of Full covariance matrix (*gamma_type = `'full'`*), Gamma is of shape (K,L,L).
+            - In the case of Full covariance matrix (*gamma_type = `'full'`*), Gamma is of shape (K, L, L).
-            - In the case of Diagonal covariance matrix (*gamma_type = `'diag'`*), Gamma is of shape (K,L) with Gamma[k] representing the variances vector of the k^{th} gaussian.
+            - In the case of Diagonal covariance matrix (*gamma_type = `'diag'`*), Gamma is of shape (K, L) with Gamma[k] representing the variances vector of the k^{th} gaussian.
             - In the case of Isotropic covariance matrix (*gamma_type = `'iso'`*), Gamma is of shape (K) with Gamma[k] representing the unique variance of the k^{th} gaussian.

     .. attribute:: Sigma
-        :type: ndarray
+        :type: ndarray of shape (K, *D*, *D*)

-        A vector of size K containing the covariance matrices (D, D) of the mixture of Gaussian distributions that define the high-dimensional data.
+        Sigma is a ndarray containing the K covariance matrices of the mixture of Gaussian distributions that define the high-dimensional data.
-            - In the case of Full covariance matrix (*gamma_type = `'full'`*), Sigma is of shape (K,L,L).
+            - In the case of Full covariance matrix (*gamma_type = `'full'`*), Sigma is of shape (K, D, D).
-            - In the case of Diagonal covariance matrix (*gamma_type = `'diag'`*), Sigma is of shape (K,L) with Sigma[k] representing the variances vector of the k^{th} gaussian.
+            - In the case of Diagonal covariance matrix (*gamma_type = `'diag'`*), Sigma is of shape (K, D) with Sigma[k] representing the variances vector of the k^{th} gaussian.
             - In the case of Isotropic covariance matrix (*gamma_type = `'iso'`*), Sigma is of shape (K) with Sigma[k] representing the unique variance of the k^{th} gaussian.